rerun-io/rerun_template/README.md

 ## How to use
 Start by clicking "Use this template" at https://github.com/rerun-io/rerun_template/ or follow [these instructions](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).

+Then follow these steps:
+* Search and replace `rerun_template` with the name of the repository
+* Run `scripts/template_update.py init --languages cpp,rust,python` to delete files you don't need (give the languages you need support for)
-Then search for `TODO` and fill in all those places (including changing the whole contents of this `README.md`, obviously).
+* Search for `TODO` and fill in all those places
+* Replace this `README.md` with something better
+* Commit!

+In the future you can always update this repository with the latest changes from the template by running:
+* `scripts/template_update.py update --languages cpp,rust,python`